Nonprofit Toolkit: Resources for organizations facing government investigations

 The unfounded targeting of nonprofits hurts local communities that depend on these organizations to fill gaps in public services.

 Fighting back — together — is the best response.
-When nonprofit organizations who are unfairly targeted decide to fight back with the support of a broad coalition, that sends a signal to others that they should stay on the field and not back down.
+When nonprofit organizations decide to fight back with the support of a broad coalition, that sends a signal to others that they should stay on the field and not back down.

-The path forward lies in organizations across the ideological spectrum calling authoritarian tactics out for what they are, forcefully pushing back, standing up collectively, and continuing their lawful, mission-oriented work.
+The path forward lies in organizations across the ideological spectrum recognizing authoritarian tactics for what they are, forcefully pushing back, standing up collectively, and continuing their lawful, mission-oriented work.

 Protecting Civic Space: A Primer